Skip to main content

 @muhsin234

-The recent infamous sodomy case of Hassan Ibrahim Gwarzo Secondary School, Kano did not happen in a vacuum.
-Many similar other cases occurred and continue to, but they are unfortunately seldom reported, for they did not affect the children of the affluents.
-For instance, about a week or so ago, I heard on Rahama Radio program that a young man had sexually defiled about 5 boys in their neighbourhoods.
-While interviewed by Fagge Hisbah Command, the amateur homo said that nobody had ever taught, or had similar contact with him.
+The recent infamous sodomy case of Hassan Ibrahim Gwarzo Secondary School, Kano, did not happen in a vacuum.
+Many similar cases have occurred and continue to occur, but they are unfortunately seldom reported, as they do not affect the children of the affluent.
+For instance, about a week or so ago, I heard on the Rahama Radio program that a young man had sexually defiled about 5 boys in their neighbourhoods.
+While interviewed by the Fagge Hisbah Command, the amateur homo said that nobody had ever taught him or had similar contact with him.
 He, I learned, wanted to say that that was something inborn to him.
 Is homosexuality innate?
 As far as I can tell, sex attraction is physiologically between opposite sexes.

 I have chronicled the following on my Facebook page.
 I think I should repost it on my blog for more publicity and awareness.

-As reported on the Freedom Radio “Inda Ranka” program on 7th February 2016, a man raped his friend's daughter after fetching her from primary school.
-On another instance, a 65-year-old paedophile raped a 12-year-old girl.
+As reported on the Freedom Radio “In Da Ranka” program on 7th February 2016, a man raped his friend’s daughter after fetching her from primary school.
+In another instance, a 65-year-old paedophile raped a 12-year-old girl.
 Again, a few days later, this time at Gwammaja quarters, a girl, 6, was raped, decapitated and dumped on the street.
 I was devastated, wallahi.

 I grappled with the sinister story for the rest of the night till the almighty sleep surreptitiously snapped me.
 As I woke up today, the same begins to hunt me.
-I am out of words to say.
-It's so sickening such things are happening in our midst.
+I am at a loss for words.
+It’s so sickening that such things are happening in our midst.

-It's heartrending that girls are becoming more vulnerable in our societies today.
-It's more heartbreaking that people don't seem to care much.
-We rather labour ourselves in criticising or defending politicians who care little or not at all about us.
+It’s heartrending that girls are becoming more vulnerable in our societies today.
+It’s more heartbreaking that people don’t seem to care much.
+We would rather labour to criticise or defend politicians who care little or not at all about us.

-Due to our nonchalant attitudes, several other similar cases occurred and ended under-reported or unreported at all.
-Again, the rapists are often acquitted - and some are never even tried - in spite of whatever evidence brought against them.
+Due to our nonchalant attitude, several similar cases occurred and were left unreported or underreported.
+Again, the rapists are often acquitted - and some are never even tried - despite whatever evidence brought against them.

-I wouldn't get tired of telling parents to be more vigilant and more prayerful.
+I wouldn’t get tired of telling parents to be more vigilant and more prayerful.
 It’s not all doomed.
 We really need to wake up.
-Parents and guardians ought to be very wary with regards to the movements of their daughters and wards.
-Do not trust any non-Maharam near them, though it is no longer girls whose movements and activities should be monitored.
+Parents and guardians ought to be very wary of their daughters’ and wards’ movements.
+Do not trust any non-Maharam near them, though it is no longer the girls whose movements and activities should be monitored.
 The same, or more, measures should be applied to the male children, for they are now equally vulnerable.
-Know their friends and other people they deal or chat with on the Internet and offline.
-Do everything, but don't be overprotective, for only Allah can genuinely secure the chaste of our girls today.
+Know their friends and other people they deal with or chat with online and offline.
+Do everything, but don’t be overprotective, for only Allah can genuinely secure the chaste of our girls today.

 Allah ya iya mana kawai, amin.